-All three modules also include an expanded user interface function as can be seen in figure 1.2.
+All three modules also include an optional expanded user interface function (available only in the Premier version which can be purchased as an upgrade) as can be seen in figure 1.2.
 By double clicking on any of the tabbed panels (Results, Fluid, Soil, U-Tube, etc.) an expanded calculation view appears which enables the designer both to see the calculated results immediately after any parameter has been modified and also to access the parameters that are most commonly adjusted during the design optimization process.

-Fig. 1.2 Expanded Interface
+Fig. 1.2 Optional Expanded Interface